Malchishnik: Formation

-Disbandment

 Reunion

 In 2000 DJ Dan and Mutabor reunited to record new Malchishnik songs.
 They cite nostalgia and fun as motivational factors.

 They have since recorded and released four studio albums and one live record.
 None gained any mainstream success or media coverage, as they appealed neither to newer generations of hip hop fans nor to pop audience.

 Their current record company is Classic Company, a record label which specializes in publishing shanson music, with Malchishnik as their only rap artists.

-Both members still maintain solo careers as record producers and club music DJs, as well as "Barbitura" side project.

 Discography

 Style

 Malchishnik was one of the first artists to openly use explicit lyrics on Russian music scene.
 Frequent use of obscene language and explicit descriptions of sexual acts provided shock value and attracted listeners raised within conservative and asexual Soviet culture.

-Their 1990s albums featured production influenced by Miami bass, old school hip hop and synthpop.
 The lack of modern music equipment in post-Soviet Russia was reflected in the quality of these records.

-Their post-hiatus albums showcased more professional production with influences from drum and bass, big beat and crunk.
+Their post-hiatus albums showcased more professional production.

 Reception

 Most Russian hip hop fans have always viewed Malchishnik as a pop group.
 This caused some controversy as to whether Malchishnik should be considered the first Russian rappers or not.

-During the first years of their career, they were one of the most popular artists in Russia, particularly among pop-oriented teenagers.
 With techno and later, house music gaining mainstream popularity in mid-1990s, Russian youth lost interest to hip hop.
 While 2000s saw the rise of a vivid Russian rap fandom, reunited Malchishnik maintains very limited popularity.

-Malchishnik's legacy has influenced some newer Russian dirty rap artists such as Pornorap and Fucktory.
-These followers stay at the level of popularity that is far below of what Malchishnik had in earlier 1990s, but probably higher than Malchishnik has today.